BogdanBargaoanu/GAN/README.md

 # MNIST GAN - Handwritten Digit Generation

-A Generative Adversarial Network (GAN) implementation using PyTorch Lightning to generate handwritten digits similar to the MNIST dataset.
+A Generative Adversarial Network (GAN) implementation using PyTorch to generate handwritten digits similar to the MNIST dataset.

 ## Setup